IgorRubinovich/event-emitter-joint/README.md

 ## EventEmitterJoint

 - control any number of underlying event emitters ("broadcasters") via a central joint
-- cascaade events over chains of event emitters
+- cascade events over chains of event emitters
 - dynamically add/remove broadcasters just like you would do with listeners
+- no overhead during events emission

 ### How it works
 Internally the joint is listening for newListener/removeListener events and adds/removes the listener that caused them to/from broadcasters.